xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Computer-Science/General/protocol.md

 Protocols are important because they ensure that different devices can communicate with each other without any problems.
 They also help to ensure that data is transmitted securely and reliably.

-Here is a table that summarizes the key characteristics of protocols:

 |Feature|Description|
 |---|---|
 |**Set of rules**|Protocols are a set of rules that govern how computers communicate with each other.|